Juveniles With a Difference

 The Lembeh Strait is bordered by stunning mangrove forests which provide habitat for numerous species of shy and vulnerable juveniles.
 The mangroves provide juveniles with safety, shelter and plenty of food before they mature and transition into the Strait.

 Would you like to see some of these rare and unique juveniles here in Lembeh?
-Join us at Lembeh resort and enjoy small groups and an exclusive experience on some of the best dive sites in Indonesia.
-For underwater photographers we are the only dive resort in Lembeh to have photography trained Dive Guides, a designated camera room, a full service Photo Center and an onsite full-time Photo Pro to give you guidance and assistance.
-To join us or to make an enquiry: [email protected]
+Join us at Lembeh Resort and immerse yourself in small groups and have an exclusive experience on some of the best dive sites in Indonesia.
+For underwater photographers, we are the only dive resort in Lembeh to have photography-trained Dive Guides, a designated camera room, a full-service Photo Center, and an onsite full-time Photo Pro to provide you with guidance and assistance.